gavinlyonsrepo/SSD1306_OLED_PICO/README.md

 ### Print

-The print class can print integers, floats, Characters, character arrays and C++ std::strings.
-It can also format floating point numbers to a number of decimal places. and Format integers in different base number systems.
+The print class can print integers, floats, characters, character arrays and C++ std::strings.
+It can also format floating point numbers to a number of decimal places. and format integers in different base number systems.
 Support for other data types can be added.

 ### File system

-Class diagram
+Class diagram:

 ![image link](https://github.com/gavinlyonsrepo/displaylib_1bit_PICO/blob/main/extra/image/file.png)